lancelot82/OSCP-Exam-Report-Template-Markdown/OSCP-exam-report-templat.md

 The penetration testing portions of the assessment focus heavily on gaining access to a variety of systems.
 During this penetration test, I was able to successfully gain access to **X** out of the **X** systems.

+## Maintaining Access

+Maintaining access to a system is important to us as attackers, ensuring that we can get back into a system after it has been exploited is invaluable.
+The maintaining access phase of the penetration test focuses on ensuring that once the focused attack has occurred (i.e. a buffer overflow), we have administrative access over the system again.
+Many exploits may only be exploitable once and we may never be able to get back into a system after we have already performed the exploit.

+## House Cleaning

+The house cleaning portions of the assessment ensures that remnants of the penetration test are removed.
+Often fragments of tools or user accounts are left on an organization's computer which can cause security issues down the road.
+Ensuring that we are meticulous and no remnants of our penetration test are left over is important.

+After collecting trophies from the exam network was completed, I removed all user accounts and passwords as well as the Meterpreter services installed on the system.
+Offensive Security should not have to remove any user accounts or services from the system.

 \newpage

 ### Individual Challenges